 And the cost savings?
 I couldn’t beat the price.
 On sale at $ .72 cents each for the herbs vs $1.49 each for the traditional container garden accent plants.

-It’s considered “mid-summer” here at our garden centers so there was plenty mark downs across the board.
-I’d venture to guess that the pricing would be comparable between the herbs and the accent plants of similar proportion during regular planting season, as well.
+It’s considered “mid-summer” here at our garden centers so there were plenty of markdowns across the board.
+I’d venture to guess that the pricing would be comparable between the herbs and the accent plants of similar proportion during the regular planting season, as well.

 My containers aren’t anything special by any stretch.
 I planted 1 grungy, old barrel container in the front yard and 3 “seen-better-days” clay pots around the back of the house.
 I used some of my favorite “container” flowers, and then herbs as my accent plants, instead of actual accent plants as accents plants